kubernetes/enhancements/keps/sig-storage/1682-csi-driver-skip-permission/README.md

 permission change.
 These heuristics are known to be fragile, and cause problems with different storage types.

-To solve this issue we will add a new field called `CSIDriver.Spec.SupportsFSGroup` that allows the driver to define if it supports volume ownership modifications via fsGroup.
+To solve this issue we will add a new field called `CSIDriver.Spec.FSGroupPolicy` that allows the driver to define if it supports volume ownership modifications via fsGroup.